milesdwilliams15/Teaching/DPR 201/Notes/05_hypothesis_tests.md

 The likelihood, or probability, of calculating an estimate with our data, assuming our hypothesis is true, is called a *p-value*.
 The *p* stands for *probability*.
 A p-value can be anywhere from 0 to 1.
-A value cose to 0 means that the likelihood of getting the estimate we got if our hypothesis is true is quite small.
+A value close to 0 means that the likelihood of getting the estimate we got if our hypothesis is true is quite small.

-Think of a p-value as a way to quantify how embarassed our hypothesis is by the data.
-Generally, in political science research we use the *p \< 0.05* threshold to decide whether to reject a hypothesis.
+Think of a p-value as a way to quantify how embarrassed our hypothesis is by the data.
+Generally in political science research we use the *p \< 0.05* threshold to decide whether to reject a hypothesis.
 If the p-value is less than 0.05, we reject the hypothesis.
 If it isn’t, we say that we “fail to reject” the hypothesis.